IW-Academy/.github/profile/README.md

 ---

-# IW-Academy Org
+# Accenture School Of Tech Org

-This is the InfinityWorks internal Academy organisation.
+This is the internal Accenture School Of Tech organisation.

 In here we have: